Cloudflare’s Email Routing for Generating Unlimited Email Alias with Conditional Rules

 logAction("BLOCKED", `Keyword in rule: ${matchedRule.description}`, {

-from, to, subject, keyword
+from, to, subject, messageId, keyword,

 });